EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 This is the result of research, experimentation, and iteration across years of work, quite often in collaboration with [@Trek](https://twitter.com/trek).
 You can read [Trek's earlier take](https://medium.com/@trek/tired-engineering-interviews-hired-engineering-auditions-5f9f00147a57) on this format, as well.

 I consider this to be an evolving process.
 If you have questions or feedback, please let me know!

+## Feedback from Candidates So Far

+Candidate feedback on the process for both those who were successful and those who weren't has been outstanding.
+Everyone appreciated the goals of the format as well as the execution of it.

+As interviewers, we felt much more confident in our offers and rejections.
+On rejections specifically: it was compelling to see a candidate claim a specific strength, us to shape the interview around that strength, then the evaluation come back as sub-par for that strength.

+When we reject someone, we try to give some notes about why.
+There's potential legal risk in these kinds of conversations--so have them with care and approval from the responsible parties in your organization.
+If you can provide feedback to rejected candidates, please do so.

+When we accept someone, we try to use this assessment as a starting point for their internal continue improvement through performance management.
+We plan to get to a place where the interview counts as a partial assessment in the performance management cycle.
+But, that's a topic for another time.

 ## Related Resources